SWhiteRice1/MechaCar_Stastical_Analysis/README.md

 ![ttest](https://user-images.githubusercontent.com/106640154/196055369-87e4da7f-1798-4db8-91cc-b9ca356f6ccc.png)

-According to the above T tests of the total PSI across all manufacturing lots, they are all statstically similar to the population mean of 1500 pounds per square inch.
+According to the above one-sample T tests of the total PSI across all manufacturing lots, they are all statstically similar to the population mean of 1500 pounds per square inch.
 This is obvious due to the p value being greater than .05 and the mean of x being defined as 1498.

 ![lot1_ttest](https://user-images.githubusercontent.com/106640154/196055372-fbd05162-a74d-4c2e-a29c-be9d45141a0d.png)
 ![lot2_ttest](https://user-images.githubusercontent.com/106640154/196055375-fccd03f7-3879-400a-8644-732d85e8842f.png)
 ![lot3_ttest](https://user-images.githubusercontent.com/106640154/196055384-a2479e7c-4fb5-484c-bede-610a6a7569b0.png)

 Additionally, the t tests performed on lots 1-3 reveal that lot 1 and 2 are within the 1500 pounds means; however, lot 3 reveals a p value of less than .05 and a mean of 1496 being just sht of the 1500 population mean.

 ## Study Design: MechaCar vs Competition
+To determine if MechaCar can outrun and outlast the competition on cost, fuel efficiency, horsepower, maintenance cost, and safety ratings comprehensive statistical testing needs to be completed.
+Ideally, the MechaCar should beat the competition in safety ratings.

+What metric or metrics are you going to test?
+- Safety Rating as an independent variable.
+What is the null hypothesis or alternative hypothesis?
+- Safety rating on MechaCar beats or is equal to the population safety rating mean
+- Cost on MechaCar
+What statistical test would you use to test the hypothesis?
+And why?
+-Run a on-Sample t test on the MechaCar saefty ratings compared to the population mean.
+T What data is needed to run the statistical test?
+- safety tests run on the MechaCar as well as the population mean of safety ratings.